-Dave is currently using Fender Jazz and Precision basses - it makes perfect sense; he likes them both - through either an Ampeg or Darkglass amp.
+Dave is currently using Fender Jazz and Precision basses - he says it makes perfect sense; he loves them both - through either an Ampeg or Darkglass amp.

 An early art school gig, with a soul punk band called The Peashooters, cemented Ian's love of performing live, That group was formed by his then art school tutor, Pete Gibson, who at the time was a guitarist in the extraordinary Brett Marvin and the Thunderbolts.
 Since then, Ian’s performed in a range of locations including colleges, pubs, clubs, orchestra pits, private parties, weddings, town squares, festivals, the alarmingly big Brighton Centre, and an intimidatingly cool blues club in Chicago.
 He's played a dizzying mixture of styles including classic rock, punk, jazz-funk, blues, soul, funk, pop, reggae and, of course, indie rock.

 Ian's drumming heroes are Charlie Watts (The Rolling Stones), Stewart Copeland (The Police), Pete Thomas (The Attractions), and Chad Smith (Red Hot Chili Peppers).
 His current favourite songs to play are Figure It Out and Dani California.